leeb2828/c-homework/README.md

-These are all the assignments I completed from from the book "C Programming - A Modern Approach", Second Edition by K.N.
+These are all the assignments I completed from from the book<br />
+"C Programming - A Modern Approach", Second Edition by K.N.
 King.

 <br />